Tunnels

 : The name of the subdomain to use for the public URL. e.g-s base

-would give you base.[tunnels.onboardbase.com]
+would give you base.[tunnels.onboardbase.com]--log-request

 Example